 Diagnosing Arthritis and Other Rheumatic Diseases

-Diagnosing arthritis and other rheumatic diseases is often difficult, as many symptoms are similar among the different diseases.
-To make an accurate diagnosis, a physician may need to conduct the following:
+Diagnosing pediatric arthritis and other rheumatic diseases is often difficult, as many symptoms are similar among the different diseases.
+To make an accurate diagnosis, your child's physician may need to conduct the following:

-- obtain laboratory tests, x-rays, and other imaging tests
+- laboratory tests, x-rays, and other imaging tests

-When reviewing your medical history, your physician may ask the following questions:
+When reviewing your child's medical history, your physician may ask the following questions about your child:

 - Where is the pain?

-- When does the pain occur and how long does it last?
+- When does the pain occur and how long does it typically last?

-- What were you doing when you first noticed the pain?
+- What was your child doing when he/she first noticed the pain?

 - How intense is the pain?